agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 Each data object collected (for example, via the `collect()` method) is stored inside an extended [State Instance](../state/Introduction.md) called `Item`.
-All Items reside in a single source of truth `data` object in the Collection and are only accessed by internal classes as needed to avoid redundancy.
+All Items reside in a single source of truth `data` object in the Collection.
+To avoid redundancy, this `data` object is only accessed and cached by internal classes when needed.
 ```ts title="data object"
 {
   99: Item(99) // has value '{id: 99, name: "frank"}'